streamnative/function-mesh-website/versioned_docs/version-0.13.0/function-mesh/function-mesh-overview.md

 By providing a Kubernetes operator dedicated to Pulsar Functions, Function Mesh simplifies the maintenance of running Pulsar Functions as well as the complexity of creating the complex function topology.
 Function Mesh is a valuable tool for users who are seeking cloud-native serverless streaming solutions.
 Key benefits include:

-- Run Pulsar Functions and Pulsar IO connectors natively in the cloud environment, which leads to greater possibilities when more resources become available in the cloud.
+- Run single or multiple Pulsar Functions and Pulsar IO connectors natively in the cloud environment, which leads to greater possibilities when more resources become available in the cloud.

 - Utilize the full power of Kubernetes to provision, schedule, and even auto-scale Pulsar Functions and Pulsar IO connectors.